jamesz96/ttgl-eyecatch-LoRA/README.md

 ![](https://user-images.githubusercontent.com/30682722/232767950-3fb07c17-a9d7-4752-8fc4-2a464222a3bf.png)

-In my opinion, the eyecatch art style I'm looking for is most prominent in models (columns) `000005` and `000007` at strength 0.5 - 1.
+In my opinion, the eyecatch art style I'm looking for is most prominent in models (columns) `000005` and `000007` from strengths `0.5` to `1`.

 I'll go with the weaker one for now.

-It is probably not a big deal as something like [LoRA Block Weight](https://github.com/hako-mikan/sd-webui-lora-block-weight) extension for [AUTO1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui) allows setting the strength at each individual block as opposed to applying the same strength to all blocks.
+Choosing one over the other is probably not a big deal as something like [LoRA Block Weight](https://github.com/hako-mikan/sd-webui-lora-block-weight) extension for [AUTO1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui) allows setting the strength at each individual block as opposed to applying the same strength across all blocks.

+### What's Next?

+This is model is trained purely on the original eyecatches.
+There are only 54 of them in total which isn't a whole lot.
+Fortunately, there are hundreds if not thousands of these [Gurren Lagann eyecatch parodies](https://knowyourmeme.com/memes/gurren-lagann-eyecatch-parodies) created by fans.

+> *Fun sidenote: these "parodies" are really just memes but this was a time before memes were called '"memes" - so the name stuck.*

+I've done a little experimenting with including these community eyecatches in the training set but the resulting models definitely need some more tweaking.